mcmohorn/icon-sizer/README.md

 This is useful when you want to resize a large square image to the various app icon sizes required for iOS development.

 # Instructions
-Inside the cloned repo, run `npm install && npm start` to install dependencies and start the app.
+Run `npm install && npm start` to install dependencies and start the app.